 The following conditions can sometimes cause smelly urine, but they are uncommon:

-- urinary stones – these may cause an ammonia-like odour (read about bladder stones and kidney stones)
+- urinary stones, such as bladder stones and kidney stones may cause an ammonia-like odour

 - a bladder fistula – this is an abnormal connection between your intestines and bladder